| With an

 status and deflecting attention away from their personal

 lives so that voters won't notice they are single.
+If a poll

 were taken today asking Americans to name some current or former